alexniemtsov/ya-rlox/README.md

       Arguments are passed into the functions, parameters (formals) are declared inside it.

       Body of the function is always a block `{}` and optionally can `return value`.
-      If exectuion reaches the end of the block without hitting return statement - `nil` wil be returned
+      If execution reaches the end of the block without hitting return statement - `nil` will be returned

   Closures: functions that keep references to any variables used inside so they stay when